Meet Me Halfway

 "Meet Me Halfway" is the third single from the Black Eyed Peas' fifth studio album, The E.N.D.
-It is a dance-pop song that combines futuristic electro hop beats with vintage 1980s pop stylings.
-Released in September 2009, the song peaked at number seven on the US Billboard Hot 100 and topped the charts of Australia, Germany, Romania, Mexico, and the United Kingdom.
-In the latter country, "Meet Me Halfway" became the 10th-biggest-selling single of 2009.
+(2009).
+Released in September 2009, the song peaked at number seven on the US Billboard Hot 100 and topped the charts of Australia, Germany, Romania, Mexico, and the United Kingdom where "Meet Me Halfway" became the 10th-biggest-selling single of 2009.

 Background

 The song was released as a promotional single, as part of the "Countdown to The E.N.D." where 3 album tracks were released once each week until the release of the album.
 This song was the final promotional single in the series, the first two, in order of release, were "Imma Be" and "Alive".
 The song got early airplay on Today Networks' Hot30 Countdown in Australia, and on radio stations across Canada.